This section outlines what treatment you can be given without your consent under the Mental Health Act 2007 (NSW). It provides information on:

 It is an offence for a person who is not a medical practitioner to administer ECT to another person.
 It is also an offence for a medical practitioner to administer ECT not in accordance with the requirements of the Mental Health Act 2007 (NSW).
 There are heavy civil penalties, including potentially disciplinary penalties, and criminal penalties related to the unlawful administration of ECT.

 The Mental Health Act 2007 (NSW) requires that if a person is under the age of 16 years, at least one of the certificates of opinion recommending ECT must be given by a psychiatrist with expertise in the treatment of children and adolescents.

-Voluntary patients cannot be given ECT without their Agreeing to medical treatment is called 'consent'.
+Voluntary patients cannot be given ECT without their Agreeing to medical treatment is called ‘consent’.
 A provider of health care must take reasonable steps to make sure that a patient is able to give informed consent to treatment.
 This means you must be able to understand key aspects of any treatment suggested before asked whether you agree to the treatment.
-Key aspects include, for example, risks.
-You agreeing to the treatment once you have been given the information and understand it is called 'informed consent' to treatment.
-Informed consent by a person who has capacity is a valid consent.
-To read more see Chap 3B.1 & Chap 8F.3..
+Key aspects include, for example, what the treatment involves and the potential risks of that treatment.
+You agreeing to the treatment once you have been given the information and state that you understand what you have been told, is called ‘informed consent’ to treatment.
+Informed consent by a person who has capacity has validity.
+More.
 For more information, see this link.